pomme-clic/s-money-documentation/docs/usecases/webhooks/webhooks.md

 > - ...

 <br/>
-Each time an internal event is received at XPollens that requires the partner to be informed of a change, a callback is sent to the partner.
+Each time an internal event is received at Xpollens that requires the partner to be informed of a change, a callback is sent to the partner.

 These callbacks are HTTP/RESTful based and target a partner endpoint in charge of handling this event.